ucdavis/iwfm/README.md

 Submit suggested code changes and additions to the repository using a 'pull request'.

+* Adding to the package

+Add your new function foo() to this package in two steps.

+First, create a new file containing the function foo(), and save it as foo.py in directory iwfm

+Next, open the file __init__.py in directory iwfm and add the following line:

+from iwfm.foo import foo

+Congratulations! foo() is now part of the iwfm package.

+You can now call foo() with:

+import iwfm as iwfm

+iwfm.foo()

 ### Who do I talk to? ###

 * Repo owner/admin: cfbrush@ucdavis.edu